GoldenBitsSoftware/ZAUTH-RFC/ZEBRA-ZephyrBLEAuthentication_RFC_3-2020.md

 **Man In The Middle Attacks (MITM):**
-The Bluetooth specification does provide for MITM protection via Secure Simple Pairing (Bluetooth Version 5, Vol 1, Part A, Section 5.2.3), however it requires a human to perform Secure Simple Pairing either Numeric comparison or passkey.
+The Bluetooth specification does provide for MITM protection via Secure Simple Pairing (Bluetooth Version 5, Vol 1, Part A, Section 5.2.3), however it requires a human to perform Secure Simple Pairing, either Numeric comparison or passkey.
 For IoT devices, requiring human intervention is not feasible due to the large numbers of devices installed, potential errors, and labor costs.
 For the DTLS  authentication, the shared key created during the DTLS handshake can be used to either sign and/or encrypt the application data.
 For the